Wil-Ro/BlogPosts/posts/index.md

 Hi, I'm Rosia

 I'm a student into robotics, politics and environmentalism.
 I spend my time programming, repairing things and trying to balance my overly active social life along with it.
-The world stresses me out quite a bit and I want to help make it better, so I spend a lot of my time thinking about politics.
-Most of my thoughts turn out to be wrong but I'm slowly getting there.
+The world stresses me out quite a bit and I want to help make it better, so I spend a lot of my time thinking about or volunteering in politics.
+Most of my thoughts turn out to be off but I'm slowly getting there.

-I'm learning to value simplicity, community and things outside of computers and infinite growth.
+I'm learning to value **simplicity**, **community** and **things outside of infinite growth.**

 <img src="profile.jpeg" alt="A photo of me, the photo has the quality of an old film camera, I'm wearing a red coat in a green area with trees and bushes in the background">